johnwr-response/rxjs-in-practice/LOCAL_NOTES.md

 ### Setting Up the Course Component

 ### Building a Search Typeahead - debounceTime and distinctUntilChanged Operators

+- This will cover some new operators, namely the `.debounceTime()` and `.distinctUntilChanged()`
+- The debounceTime Operator is like delay, but passes only the most recent value from each burst of emissions, based on a defined delay
+- The distinctUntilChanged Operator will remove duplicate values from our stream of values

 ### Finishing the Search Typeahead - The switchMap Operator

 ## RxJs Error Handling